|

 True, they are not lit (I

-don't think they're the lighting type), but the powers-that-be have
+don't think they're the lighting type) but the powers-that-be have

 beaten even the keenest of the domestic Christmas lovers who like to

-be the first to have the Christmas tree in
+be the first to have the Christmas tree in place by erecting it on December 1.

 Not that Nantwich is alone.